snyk/snyk-docker-analyzer/RELEASING.md

-# Releasing container-diff
+# Releasing snyk-docker-analyzer

-The github.com/GoogleCloudPlatform/container-diff uses Container Builder triggers to build and release binaries.
+The github.com/GoogleCloudPlatform/snyk-docker-analyzer uses Container Builder triggers to build and release binaries.
 These triggers are setup via the Cloud Console, but the builds they execute live in this repo.

 ## Continuous Builds